 Penn State first came to scenic southwestern Pennsylvania following the establishment of the Pennsylvania Cooperative Extension Service and its county agricultural agents in 1907.
 In 1934, Penn State established an Undergraduate Center in Uniontown that provided the first two years of a college education to area residents who were "location bound" and/or unable to afford studies at the University Park campus.
 This center closed in 1940 as the nation turned its attention to the approaching war.
 However, Penn State returned to southwestern Pennsylvania with undergraduate educational programming on June 1, 1965, when it opened the Fayette campus to serve the residents of Fayette, Greene, Somerset, Washington, and Westmoreland Counties.
 Penn State Fayette began by first offering classes in several buildings in downtown Uniontown.
 Then, in 1968 the Fayette Campus Advisory Board acquired 27 acres of the Garner Farm, located between Uniontown and Connellsville.

-Penn State Fayette now has ten baccalaureate degrees: Administration of Justice; Business Administration; Corporate Communication; Human Development and Family Studies; Nursing RN to BSN; Nursing B.S.N.; Project and Supply Chain Management; and Psychology.
-Penn State Fayette also offers six associate degrees: Business Administration; Electrical Engineering Technology; Human Development and Family Studies; Letters, Arts, and Sciences; and Physical Therapist Assistant.
+Penn State Fayette now has ten baccalaureate degrees: Business; Corporate Communication; Criminal Justice; Human Development and Family Studies; Electro-Mechanical Engineering Technology; Humanities; Nursing RN to BSN; Nursing B.S.N.; Project and Supply Chain Management; and Psychology.
+Penn State Fayette also offers five associate degrees: Business Administration; Electrical Engineering Technology; Human Development and Family Studies; Letters, Arts, and Sciences; and Physical Therapist Assistant.

 The many campus activities and events contribute to an atmosphere of unity.
-More than 25 clubs and organizations match the interests of almost every student.
+More than 20 clubs and organizations match the interests of almost every student.
 The intramural organizations include eight different sports occurring year round.
-Students have access to a large, well-equipped library, a state-of-the-art engineering building with a CAD lab, new computer labs, a student activity and cafeteria facility, multimedia rooms, and a fully equipped gymnasium.
-For various activities and events, the campus possesses video-conferencing capabilities, Internet connectivity, and satellite communications.
+Students have access to a large, well-equipped library, new computer labs, a student activity and cafeteria facility, multimedia rooms, and a fully equipped gymnasium.
+For various activities and events, the campus possesses video-conferencing capabilities and Internet connectivity.
 In addition, the campus' Coal & Coke Heritage Center preserves coal-mining related artifacts, interviews, and other memorabilia from the area's industrial past.

 Penn State Fayette, The Eberly Campus, provides the leadership and resources to assist the region's economic revitalization through enhancing competitiveness, increasing productivity, and improving the quality of life.